 Early Recovery Is About Self-Discovery

-Being an addict is an inherently self-involved lifestyle.
+The life of an addict is an inherently self-involved one.
 Addicts often give up many other aspects of their lives — careers, relationships, goals — in the pursuit of alcohol or drugs.
 While reaching out to make connections with others after rehab may seem natural, people who have completed addiction treatment and are returning home are strongly encouraged to focus on themselves and their recovery process.

-The life of an addict is very different from how a sober person lives.
+The life of an addict is very different from that of a sober person.
 When free of addiction, one is able to pursue many different types of relationships and activities.
 But in the early stages of recovery, individuals are building an entirely new life.2 To safeguard newfound sobriety, an individual needs a period of time to create new routines and find a new direction for his or her life.
-This is a period of profound self-discovery that would be challenging to fit with a romantic relationship that commands much of a person’s time, energy and focus.
+This is a period of profound self-discovery.
+It would be challenging during this time to fit in a romantic relationship that commands much of a person’s energy and focus.

 A New Kind of Dependency

-After completing an addiction treatment program, an individual must still actively pursue recovery, which may involve attending 12-Step group meetings, joining an alumni program through the alcohol or drug rehab facility and having weekly sessions with an addictions counselor or psychotherapist.
-There are many options available for continuing one’s recovery efforts, but the most important thing is to continue putting time into recovery and keep learning ways of safeguarding sobriety.
+After completing addiction treatment, an individual must actively pursue recovery.
+This may involve attending 12-Step group meetings, joining an alumni program through the alcohol or drug rehab facility and having weekly sessions with an addiction counselor or psychotherapist.
+There are many options available for continuing one’s recovery efforts.

 Written by Dane O’Leary